qcollins/comp20-qcollins/captainslog/README.md

 3/31/2015

 CAPTAIN'S LOG:
  A web page that displays entered text, similar to how a message board would function.

-purpose:
+purpose
  data persistence via local storage uses jquery